torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 	echo "type=huge_idle" > /sys/block/zramX/recompress

-The number of idle pages can be significant, so user-space can pass a size threshold (in bytes) to the recompress knob: zram will recompress only pages of equal or greater size:::
+The number of idle pages can be significant, so user-space can pass a size threshold (in bytes) to the recompress kanalb: zram will recompress only pages of equal or greater size:::

 	#recompress all pages larger than 3000 bytes